This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 If you give your dog too many, it could cause an upset stomach and even diarrhea.
 Peppers aren’t a normal part of your dog’s diet, so their digestive system may not cope.

-Plus, these veggies are relatively high in sugars – it’s what gives them their sweet taste.
-Too much sugar in your dog’s diet can lead to weight gain, dental issues, and more serious problems, like diabetes.
+Plus, these veggies are relatively high in sugar (around 6g of sugar for a medium bell pepper,) which is what gives them a sweet taste.
+Too much sugar in your dog’s diet can lead to weight gain, dental issues, and more severe problems, like diabetes, according to PetMD.

-Are There Nutritional Benefits of Bell Peppers for Dogs?
+Nutritional Benefits of Bell Peppers for Dogs – Is It A Healthy Dog Treat?

-Bell peppers are a low-calorie vegetable.
+Bell peppers are a low-calorie vegetable, with a medium-size pepper containing just 30 calories.
 Made up predominantly of water, they’re also a healthy source of carbohydrates.

 Dogs don’t need bell peppers as part of their daily diet though.
 Providing they are eating a well-balanced commercial dog food or home-cooked diet, they’ll be getting all the nutrients they need.